Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 What’s the Discover it Miles Card?

-With the Discover it Miles card, Doc Bennett will earn 1.5 miles on all purchases.
-And while there’s lim sign-up bonus, the miles you earn will be doubled at the end of your 1st year.
-So for the 1st year this is effectively a 3% back card!
+With the Discover it Miles, Doc Bennett will earn 1.5 miles on all purchases.
+And while there’s no sign-up bonus, the miles you earn will be matched at the end of your first year.

 Other perks include: